Welcome to the Mid-Willamette Bird Alliance!

 Homer Campbell boardwalk trail

-ASC participates in grassroot conservation by providing information about pending actions on national and state environmental laws.
-Locally, ASC has joined partners to conserve habitats, provide access on trails, and restore native plants.
-Conservation of Western Bluebirds and Streaked Horned Larks are other major initiatives for ASC.
+ASC participates in grassroots conservation by providing information about pending actions on national and state environmental laws.
+Locally, ASC partners to conserve habitats, provide access on trails, and restore native plants.
+Conservation of Western Bluebirds and Streaked Horned Larks are also major ASC initiatives.

 Education

-Visit the museum room which has taxidermied birds common to our area.
-See the feather and bone case, play nature games, and learn about birds – how feathers work, why beak length and shape gives birds an advantage when feeding, and measure how big your wingspan is.
+Visit the museum room to see taxidermied birds common to our area.
+Explore the feather and bone case, play nature games, and learn about birds — how feathers work, why beak length and shape matter, and measure your wingspan!

 Bluebird Trail